Double standards are the worst. Have you ever been on the wrong side of a double standard? Of course, you have.

 “A further reality is that all the Gospels were written anonymously, and none of the writers claims to be an eyewitness.
 Names are attached to the titles of the Gospels (‘the Gospel according to Matthew’), but these titles are later additions to the Gospels, provided by editors and scribes to inform readers who the editors thought were the authorities behind the different versions.
 That the titles are not original to the Gospels themselves should be clear upon some simple reflection.
 Whoever wrote Matthew did not call it ‘The Gospel according to Matthew.’
 The persons who gave it that title are telling you who, in their opinion, wrote it.
 Authors never title their books ‘according to.’

 So despite all the external confirmation that we have to the authorship and early use of the four gospels, that’s not good enough.
 Yet this “no one knows who really wrote the gospels” isn’t anything new.
 It’s notable that it wasn’t a criticism brought forward until around 400 AD by Faustus the Manichean.

-Now there were all kinds of critics of Christianity that we have a record of in the first three centuries of the church.
-Yet no one challenges who wrote the gospels until 400?
-Why so long?
+There were all kinds of critics of Christianity that we have a record of in the first three centuries of the church.
+Yet no one dared to challenge the authorship of the gospels until 400?
+That’s a telling fact.

 “Why does no one doubt the genuineness of the books attributed to Hippocrates?
 Because there is a succession of testimonies to the books from the time of Hippocrates to the present day, which makes it unreasonable either now or hereafter to have any doubt on the subject.
 How do we know the authorship of the works of Plato, Aristotle, Cicero, Varro, and other similar writers, but by the unbroken chain of evidence?”